1. Signs that someone may not be OK

 - Engaging in risk-taking behaviour, like gambling or violence

-You might not always be able to spot these signs, especially as people start to physically self-isolate because of coronavirus.
+You might not always be able to spot these signs.
 These emotions may be more difficult to spot if you're seeing less of the people you're close to.

 It can also be useful to identify circumstances that can trigger suicidal thoughts or make it hard for someone to cope.